 Some posts are hard to write.
 In the case of this one, there are such complex emotions – sadness and anger being the dominant two, but overlaid with pride and gratitude.
 I will explain.

-In June 23rd, 1985 – 30 years ago this week – a bomb on board Air India Flight 182, exploded when the plane was just off the coast of West Cork.
+On June 23rd, 1985 – 38 years ago this week, but 30 years ago when this post was originally written – a bomb on board Air India Flight 182 exploded when the plane was just off the coast of West Cork.
 Everyone on board, 329 people, were killed.
 One in every 4 victims was a child.
 Eighty percent were Canadians.

 Members of the victims’ families began arriving immediately after the bombing and, deeply affected by their plight and by their own traumatic involvement in the the recovery operation, the people of West Cork opened their hearts and homes to them.
 Ahakista residents took on the task of petitioning governments for a memorial garden and of arranging a yearly commemoration service.
 The memorial is beautiful and perfectly maintained year round.
 Beginning in 1986 the service has been held every year without fail and family members who come are welcomed, supported and fed, in the Irish way.
 Many friendship have been forged over the years.